 Being customer-focused also means using the methods of communication that your customers are comfortable using.
 Some of those other methods also have the benefit of being partially or fully automated and offering asynchronous communication.

-Automation will both reduce inbound calls by allowing your customers to solve problems on their own.
+Automated messages will both reduce inbound calls by allowing your customers to solve problems on their own.
 Asynchronous communication helps your customer service team handle more than one customer at a time — something that’s not possible with traditional phone calls.

 For example, if your company primarily caters to millennials, you may want to consider customer communication methods beyond the traditional phone call.